Los Angeles Federal Crimes Attorney

 Are you facing federal criminal charges in Los Angeles, CA?
 Federal crimes carry serious penalties.
 A conviction will change the course of your life forever.
-Now is the time to stand up and fight for your future – and the Los Angeles federal crimes attorneys at The Rodriguez Law Group are here to help.
+Don’t wait to stand up and fight for your future.
+When your rights are in jeopardy, a Los Angeles federal criminal defense attorney at The Rodriguez Law Group Los Angeles Criminal Defense Attorneys is here to help.

-Our attorneys are former prosecutors with decades of experience.
-Don’t give federal prosecutors any advantage.
-Contact our law firm for immediate assistance to level the playing field.
+Our federal lawyers are former prosecutors with decades of experience.
+When you work with us, the federal prosecutors won’t have any advantage.
+Contact our law firm to learn more about how we can level the playing field.

 We will work diligently to protect your rights and secure the best possible result in your federal criminal case.
-Your first consultation with our team is free, so call our Los Angeles criminal defense attorneys at (213) 995-6767 now.
+Your first consultation with our team is free, so contact our Los Angeles law firm at (213) 995-6767 now.

-How Can The Rodriguez Law Group Help With My Federal Crime Charges?
+How Can a Federal Crime Lawyer at The Rodriguez Law Group Los Angeles Criminal Defense Attorneys Help With My Federal Charges?

 Federal crime charges should be taken seriously.
-If you are convicted, the consequences could stay with you for the rest of your life.
-It may become difficult to obtain housing or employment even after you’ve already gone through the penalties levied by the criminal justice system.
+If you are convicted, the consequences could haunt you for the rest of your life.
+It may become difficult to obtain housing or employment even after you’ve already resolved the penalties levied by the criminal justice system.

 When the stakes are this high, you’ll want a strong Los Angeles criminal defense attorney in your corner.
-If you hire The Rodriguez Law Group, our highly-experienced legal team can help with your case by:
+If you hire The Rodriguez Law Group Los Angeles Criminal Defense Attorneys, our highly-experienced legal team can help by:

 - Launching an internal investigation into your case and the merits of the prosecution’s case against you